andrewschenck/paramiko-jump/README.md

 authentication sessions with automation -- even through MFA infrastructure.
 This is accomplished by feeding the handler a sequence of responses which will be required during the authentication session, such as a password and OTP.
 Each item in the sequence should be a Python list.

+It goes without saying that, you must figure out what your MFA infrastructure is expecting and provide the correct responses in the correct order.
+This is a powerful tool, but it can take a bit of tinkering to get it right for your environment.

 ```python
 ##